Spot: Big Waves, Flat, Medium Waves, Shallow, Small Waves

 A VARIETY OF KITESURFING CONDITIONS The United States has a spot for every level of kiter for every discipline.
 The East and West Coasts offer amazing wave kitesurfing, and the interior of the country has plenty of lakes and rivers that offer great kite conditions.

 A NATURE LOVER’S PARADISE The United States has more geographical diversity than any other country in the world.
 You can surf or kitesurf giant waves in Hawaii, hike Everest-like Mountains in Alaska, snowboard in some of the best powder in the world in Colorado, flyfish world-class rivers in Oregon, and trek through beautiful deserts in Utah.

-EXCITING CITIES If you’re both a nature and city lover, the United States has a number of exciting cities that offer some of the best restaurants in the world, world-class art collections and entertainment, and world-class healthcare facilities including the Mayo Clinic and the Fred Hutchinson Cancer Research Center.
+EXCITING CITIES If you’re both a nature and city lover, the United States has a number of exciting cities that offer some of the best restaurants in the world, world-class art collections and entertainment, and top-notch healthcare facilities including the Mayo Clinic and the Fred Hutchinson Cancer Research Center.